UNDP-Data/dv-signal_and_trends-fe/readme.md

 ```

 ## Local Development
-_Tutorial to deploy the app localy_
+_Tutorial to deploy the app locally_

 ## Available Scripts
 * `npm run dev`: Executes `vite` and start the local server for local deployment.